 # Terminal Multiplexers

 Working with code and programs in persistent terminal sessions allow your work to run even when you disconnect from your virtual machine.
-For example, to resume your work back home or to keep your code running if your internet connection get lost for a while.

 # GNU Screen